natgo/wt-wiki-scraper/wikitext-transpiled/ground/Challenger%20Mk.2.md

 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->
 {{main|L11A5 (120 mm)}}

 The Challenger bears the 120 mm L11A5, an updated but essentially identical version of the gun found on the Chieftains.
 It has access to the same rounds as the Chieftain Mk 10, with the notable addition of the L23A1 APFSDS ammunition.
-L23A1 penetrates angled armour much more efficiently than its predecessor L23, making it especially useful for dealing with Russian late T-series hulls.
+Despite having worse flat plate penetration (24 mm less than L23 at 1 km), L23A1 penetrates angled armor much more efficiently than its predecessor (29 mm more than L23 at 1 km at 60°), making it especially useful for dealing with Russian late T-series hulls.

 {| class="wikitable" style="text-align:center" width="100%"
 |-